kleene-project/docs/run/network/ipnet.md

 ## Creating network and containers

-Let's start by creating a loopback network for our containers:
+Let's start by creating a loopback network for the test-containers:

 ```console
 $ klee network create --subnet 10.2.3.0/24 testnet